 The narcissist has most likely shown more than once that they do not respect you, they have violated your trust more than once, very few relationships can survive this alone, a relationship with a narcissist there is too much selfishness on the narcissists part for it to ever work.

-Everything is controlled and dominated by the narcissist when you don’t leave, don’t call the police or end the relationship because your mind is confused as the narcissist has manipulated you, into believing it’s all your fault.
-You then make excuses, and the worst thing about excuses are in our minds they are valid, it’s then hard to get out, then because of the trauma bonding, it’s hard to stay out.
-They try to shame us into not speaking out, not because we should be ashamed, because they should be ashamed, they fear exposure for who they truly are.
+Everything is controlled and dominated by the narcissist when you don’t leave, don’t call the police or end the relationship because your mind is confused as the narcissist has manipulated you into believing it’s all your fault.
+You then make excuses, and the worst thing about excuses is in our minds.
+They are valid.
+It’s then hard to get out.
+Then because of the trauma bonding, it’s hard to stay out.
+Narcissists try to shame us into not speaking out, not because we should be ashamed, because they should be ashamed, they fear exposure for who they truly are.

 If you don’t stick with your boundaries, the other person will not take you seriously.

-So if you want to change, nows the time to change up what you are doing, then keep going until you get the results for you that you want.
+So if you want to change, now is the time to change up what you are doing, then keep going until you get the results for you that you want.

-Boundaries are not to scare people into doing what you want, and the narcissist controlled you, you can not and do not wish to control others, you just wish to control back of your own life.
+Boundaries are not to scare people into doing what you want, as the narcissist controlled you.
+You can not and do not wish to control others.
+You just wish to take control back of your own life.

 Boundaries are for you, to stand up for yourself and say.
 “I don’t like this anymore, and I’m no longer going to put up with you treating me this way.”

 The narcissist’s problems are their problems.
 You can not help them or fix them.
 You can help and heal yourself,